 How morphine works

-Morphine decreases the perception of pain by blocking the transmission of pain signals to the brain.
+Morphine is an opioid analgesic ( pain reliever).
+It works by decreasing the perception of pain by blocking the transmission of pain signals to the brain.

 Common side effects of morphine